paq88/Variant_Calling_Nextflow_pipeline/README.md

+You can learn more in our article [Link](https://academic.oup.com/nargab/article/6/2/lqae040/7659592 )

 Three pipelines were used for comparison
 - Native Bash application
 - Single-process Nextflow where all of the pipeline was crammed into single Nextflow process